 Legal Gear for Harvesting

 Fishing with spears, gigs, hook and line, seine, and cast net are permissible.

 In Federal waters, Jack are taken according to Florida Law around the state.

 If fishing from 3 to 200 nautical miles off the coast of Florida, Georgia, South or North Carolina, you can use this mobile application to stay up to date on the fishing rules on the Atlantic Coast.

-Most people don’t cook Jacks.
-Most people don’t like the taste of Jacks.
+Most people don’t cook this fish.
+Most people just don’t like the taste of them.
+They are not offensive, but just not as good as some other Florida gamefish.
 They have a lot of dark meat that most people don’t enjoy the taste of.
 Jacks have parasites in the muscle, and the bigger jacks will have a lot of them, like Black Drum.
 Do you REALLY want to eat it?

 If you’re going to eat it, and I have before and didn’t mind the taste to be honest!
 I love the taste of fish, and the Jacks I’ve had were OK.
 Of course I smothered them in butter and cumin powder to remove the taste…

 Anyway, only eat SMALL JACKS.
 Under 3 lbs.
 Don’t eat the bigger ones, you’ll regret it and waste the fish because you will probably find worms.
 Bleed the fish right away after catching by hanging upside down over the boat after cutting the gills with scissors or knife.
 Put it on ice right away.
 When you get back, cut off the head and fillet it out.
 If you see any worms, just discard the entire fish and call it a learning experience.

 Frying your fish would be best, after breading it.
 You’ll mostly kill the taste.
 I just broil mine and as I said, it’s OK to eat.
 I didn’t find it repulsive in the least.
 Here are some Redfish Recipes you could use to cook up your Jack.